henrysky/astroNN/docs/source/quick_start.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The hardware and software requirement is just an estimation.
 It is entirely possible to run astroNN without those requirement.
-But generally, python 3.6 or above (as Tensorflow only supports py36 or above) and reasonably modern hardware.
+But generally, python 3.6 or above (as Tensorflow only supports py36 or above) and mid-to-high end hardware.

 Can I contribute to astroNN?
 +++++++++++++++++++++++++++++++